rohit267/cloudflare-ddns-updater/README.md

 # Cloudflare DNS Updater
 Simple Node.js Service to check and update your Cloudfalre DNS records whenever your IP Adreess changes.
+It will check for your ip address in Cloudfalre and your current ip and update it as provied in fixed intervals.

 ## Features:
 - Supports for `A` and `AAAA`